 All proposals for new housing development will have to demonstrate how they contribute to maintaining a mix of tenures, types and sizes of dwelling in the Group Parish.
-In order to even out the size range of dwellings available in the Group Parish and meet identified needs, proposals must be for smaller dwellings of two or three bedrooms, unless it can be demonstrated this is not appropriate, for example if the size and shape of the site would make this impractical or where it would be inconsistent with the character of the area.
+In order to even out the size range of dwellings available in the Group Parish and meet identified needs, proposals must be for smaller dwellings of two or three bedrooms, unless it can be demonstrated this is not appropriate, for example if the size and shape of the site would make this impractical, where it would be inconsistent with the character of the area or if up to date housing needs information demonstrates a different mix is required.

-- 4.2.22 Policy H1 of the Herefordshire Core Strategy states that residential developments should provide a range and mix of housing which can contribute to the creation of balanced and inclusive communities.
-Policy RA2 of the Core Strategy also requires that within the settlements identified in the Policy (Bredenbury settlement), new housing development should result in the delivery of schemes that generate the size, type, tenure and range of housing that is required in particular settlements, reflecting local demand. - 4.2.23 The 2013 update of the 2012 Herefordshire Local Housing Assessment shows that within the Bromyard Housing Market Area, there is a -9.6% requirement for 4 bed units with the greatest need being for 3 beds followed by 2 beds.
+- 4.2.21 Policy H1 of the Herefordshire Core Strategy states that residential developments should provide a range and mix of housing which can contribute to the creation of balanced and inclusive communities.
+Policy RA2 of the Core Strategy also requires that within the settlements identified in the Policy (Bredenbury settlement), new housing development should result in the delivery of schemes that generate the size, type, tenure and range of housing that is required in particular settlements, reflecting local demand. - 4.2.22 The 2013 update of the 2012 Herefordshire Local Housing Assessment shows that within the Bromyard Housing Market Area, there is a -9.6% requirement for 4 bed units with the greatest need being for 3 beds followed by 2 beds.